 Is Adelaide safe?

-Adelaide is a great place to live in and generally safe.
+Adelaide is a great place to live in and is generally safe.
 However, like in all cities, there are some areas with a higher crime rate, like the Adelaide CBD and Gepps Cross.

 Is it expensive to live in Adelaide?